NewsLocal NewsKansasWyandotte County

 KSHB 41 reporter Rachel Henderson covers neighborhoods in Wyandotte and Leavenworth counties.
 Share your story idea with Rachel.

-Commissioners on the Unified Government of Wyandotte County/Kansas City, Kansas, Administration and Human Services standing committee were expected to vote Wednesday on the residency requirement, a hot-button issue in the county.
+Commissioners on the Unified Government of Wyandotte County/Kansas City, Kansas, Administration and Human Services standing committee voted Wednesday on advancing the discussion over the residency requirement, a hot-button issue in the county.

 The committee, chaired by District 3 Commissioner Christian Ramirez, also includes Commissioner Jermaine Howard (District 1), Commissioner Andrew Kump (At-Large District 2), Commissioner Evelyn Hill (District 4) and Commissioner Phil Lopez (District 6).